What is a Pediatric Traumatic Brain Injury?

 How Are Traumatic Brain Injuries Diagnosed in Children?

-Your child’s doctor will gather information on the history of injury and the symptoms after the injury.
-Depending on how severe the injury was, your child may have a physical and neurological evaluation.
-The doctor will test their memory, thinking, mood, behavior, vision, and concentration.
-They will also test your child’s balance, coordination, muscle strength, reflexes, and sensation.
+Your child’s medical team will gather information on the history of injury and the symptoms after the injury.
+As part of your child’s injury assessment, your child will have a physical and neurological evaluation.
+The team will evaluate memory, thinking, mood, behavior, vision and concentration, as well as balance, coordination, muscle strength, reflexes and sensation.
+In some cases, an MRI or CT scan may be needed.

 How Are Pediatric Traumatic Brain Injuries Treated?

-The early treatment for a brain injury is rest.
+The early treatment for a brain injury is a short period of rest.
 This is for the body and brain.
-This is followed by a slow return to normal activities over time.
+This is followed by a gradual return to usual activities over time.
 Because all children and injuries are different, the treatment may also include one or more of the following:

 - Consultation with School Specialists: School specialists can help address post-brain injury symptoms in the school setting.
 They will help create a successful return-to-learn plan.